Panem et Circenses [Nederlands]

 Leonard: "I know.
 It’s high-resolution sadness."

 The future is high-resolution sadness.
 Perhaps we can even note the emergence of a new disease, accompanied by a new kind of nausea: not sea sickness, but see-sickness, watching sickness.
 Spectare: to watch - spectacle means visibility, hyper-spectacle means hyper-visibility.
 A pushy and indecent hyper-visibility (didn't your mother ever teach you that staring is impolite), a totalitarian and intimidating hyper-visibility.
 This, we owe to our technology, that bets everything on the visual and on appearances.
-To the multiplied visibility of the screen and of information; to the hyper-dimension of the (Ultra) High Definition detail; to the hyper-realism of the photo and of film, of zooming in, of focusing and sharpening, of the close-up, of the still image...
+To the multiplied visibility of the screen (the medium is the message!) and of information; to the hyper-dimension of the (Ultra) High Definition detail; to the hyper-realism of the photo and of film; of zooming in, of focusing and sharpening, of the close-up, of the still image...
 In short, it's the hyper-visibility of generalized pornography.

 Pornographic fascination of radical superficiality.
 Pornographic terror of microscopic perfection.